Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Second application: study of Ishii solutions

 \subsection{Identification of maximal and minimal Ishii solutions}

-The main result of this section is the following. \begin{theo}[Identification of maximal and minimal Ishii solutions] We assume that the Hamiltonians $H_i$ satisfy \eqref{eq::3bis} for $i=1,2$.
-We have $A_I^- \le A_I^+$ and the following holds. \begin{enumerate}[\upshape i)] \item Every Ishii sub-solution is a $\check{F}_{A_I^-}$-sub-solution. \item Every Ishii super-solution is a $\check{F}_{A_I^+}$-super-solution. \item Every $\check{F}_{A}$-solution is a Ishii solution if $A\in \left[A_I^-, A_I^+\right]$. \item For a given bounded and uniformly continuous initial data, the $\check{F}_{A_I^+}$-solution is the minimal Ishii solution, and the $\check{F}_{A_I^-}$-solution is the maximal Ishii solution.
+The main result of this section is the following. \begin{theo}[Identification of maximal and minimal Ishii solutions] We assume that the Hamiltonians $H_i$ satisfy \eqref{assum:H} for $i=1,2$.
+We have $A_I^- \le A_I^+$ and the following holds. \begin{enumerate}[\upshape i)] \item Every Ishii sub-solution is a $\check{F}_{A_I^-}$-sub-solution. \item Every Ishii super-solution is a $\check{F}_{A_I^+}$-super-solution. \item Every $\check{F}_{A}$-solution is a Ishii solution if $A\in \left[A_I^-, A_I^+\right]$. \item For a given uniformly continuous initial data, the $\check{F}_{A_I^+}$-solution is the minimal Ishii solution, and the $\check{F}_{A_I^-}$-solution is the maximal Ishii solution.
 Moreover the Ishii solution is unique if and only if $A_I^+=A_I^-$. \end{enumerate} \end{theo} We prove successively i)-iv) from Theorem~\ref{th::gr59}. \begin{proof}[Proof of Theorem~\ref{th::gr59}-\ref{pro::i4})] Let $u$ be a Ishii sub-solution.
 We want to check that $u$ is a $\check F_{A_I^-}$-sub-solution.
+Lemma~\ref{lem:wc-c1} implies the ``weak continuity'' condition.
 The only difficulty is on the junction point $x=0$.
 If $A_I^-=A_0$, then the result follows from Theorem \ref{th::gr1} i).

 Assume now that

 Then $A_I^-=A^*$, and $p_2^0<p_1^0$.
 In particular, we can choose $p^*\in \left[p_2^0,p_1^0\right]$ such that

 Now from Theorem \ref{th::gr1} i), we see that, in order to show that $u$ is a $\check F_{A_I^-}$-sub-solution, it is sufficient to consider a test function $\varphi$ touching $u$ from above at $(t_0,0)$ for $t_0>0$, with